 Dustin McGowan Contract Information:

-Signed a two-year extension with the Blue Jays in March of 2012.
+Signed with the Phillies in April of 2015.

 To instantly reveal our fantasy analysis of every player – including Dustin McGowan – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No No

 0 Games: Avg.
 0.0 IP/G

 Dustin McGowan Split Stats (View Full Split Stats)

 2015 Stat Review for Dustin McGowan As compared to the top 100 relief pitchers in 2014 (min 55 in)